ileenf/Rate-My-Class/README.md

 * Stream
    * User can scroll through feed seeing classes with ratings
    * User can click on a class to see the details view
-* Creation
-   * User can rate and write a review for a class
 * Profile screen
    * User can see account information
    * User can view their reviews